microsoft/vs-streamjsonrpc/doc/connecting.md

 await rpc.Completion;
 ```

-## Configuring/customizing the protocol
+## Configuring/customizing the protocol <a name="Configuring"></a>

-To alter the protocol in any way from the defaults, use the constructor directly instead.
+To alter the protocol in any way from the defaults, use the `JsonRpc` constructor directly, instead of using the static `Attach` method.
 This gives you a chance to provide your own `IJsonRpcMessageHandler`, set text encoding, etc. before sending or receiving any messages.
 Remember after configuring your instance to start listening by calling the `JsonRpc.StartListening()` method.
 This step is not necessary when using the static `Attach` method because it calls `StartListening` for you.